istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-1/index.md

 compare it with other solutions.

 The most important security aspect for a service mesh is probably ingress traffic.
-You definitely must prevent attackers from penetrating the cluster though ingress APIs.
+You definitely must prevent attackers from penetrating the cluster through ingress APIs.
 Having said that, securing the traffic leaving the mesh is also very important.
 Once your cluster is compromised, and you must be prepared for that scenario, you want to reduce the damage as much as possible and prevent the attackers from using the cluster for further attacks on external services and legacy systems outside of the cluster.
 To achieve that goal,